iAtrey/Interactive-Bank-Application/README.md

 # Interactive-Bank-Application
-Allow a customer to create a new bank account with their following personal details:
+1, Allows a customer to create a new bank account with their following personal details:

 Full name